hindu-comm/mail_stream_advaita-l/2017/07/Traditional_works_on/372__V_Subrahmanian.md

 > Namaste Subbuji,
 >
-> ​Thanks for more references.
+> Thanks for more references.
 >
 > I forgot to add one of the best works on DSV, which is the only other
 > (than Yoga Vasishtha) work recommended by Ramana Maharshi: Tripurarahasya.